turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/how_testing_works.markdown

   - Write implementation code to make the test pass (green)
   - Clean up your code if necessary (refactor)

+#### Learn to Love the Error, Learn to Love the Failure
+They're your friends, seriously.
+Take time to love each little dearheart.

 #### Practice
 Now that you have a failing test from the exercise above, finish the red-green-refactor loop by writing code to pass the test and refactoring.

 ## Bring It All Together